amtega/ansible_role_vagrant_presets/README.md

 ## Testing

+Tests are based on docker containers.
+You can setup docker engine quickly using the playbook `files/setup.yml` available in the role [amtega.docker_engine](https://galaxy.ansible.com/amtega/docker_engine).

-You can run the tests with the following commands:
+Once you have docker, you can run the tests with the following commands:

 ```shell
 $ cd amtega.vagrant_presets/tests